 Where To Stay In Bali For Families, Solos Travellers and Couples

 Our family made the move to Bali long term after travelling full time through Asia.
 We love Bali for many reasons and it is a fabulous place to live as well as an amazing spot for a tropical holiday.
 After considering where to stay in Bali long term, we found the best area to stay in Bali for us was Sanur, a resort town in the south.
 It makes a great base for exploring the south of the island.
+Before you go to Bali do check out our travel gear recommendations and if you are travelling with children be sure to check out the top travel toys for toddlers!

 If you’d like to check out some lesser known places in Indonesia check out these fun things to do in Bintan!

-- 1 Bali quick facts
+- 1 Bali Quick Facts

 - 2 Nusa Dua